aristanetworks/openmgmt/docs/telemetry/adapters/kafka/index.md

 </details>
-We can see that we are going to have telegraf use the [gnmi input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/gnmi) which will simply connect to the two ceos nodes and start to stream their interface counters and bgp statistics.
+We can see that we are going to have telegraf use the [gnmi input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/gnmi) which will simply connect to the two cEOS nodes and start to stream their interface counters and BGP statistics.
-On the outputs portion we can see that we are going to take this gNMI data and send it to the kafka broker on the subject of telegraf.
+On the outputs portion we can see that we are going to take this gNMI data and send it to the Kafka broker on the subject of telegraf.
-So any application that connects to the same kafka broker will also be able to see this data.
+So any application that connects to the same Kafka broker will also be able to see this data.
 This containerlab file will consist of the following Docker containers

 - cEOS (2) each running gNMI interface
 - Kafka container
 - Zookeeper